From winter beaches to summer moorland and woodland, Wales provides essential habitats for waders.

 This blog summarises the threats to breeding Curlew across Great Britain: Curlews can’t wait for a treatment plan.

 Research by RSPB in Wales has focused on specific issues relating to grazing: Sheep numbers and Welsh Curlews.

 Predation is acknowledged as a major issue for Curlew but is this going to be a problem for Oystercatchers too?
 Oystercatchers: from shingle beach to roof-tops reveals a significant decline of the species in Scotland, mediated to some extent by range expansion in three dimensions.
 There’s a specific mention of the Burry Inlet control programme of the 1970s.

 The strangest Welsh wader has to be the Woodcock – probing about in winter fields and nesting in forestry plantations.
 Conserving British-breeding Woodcock focuses on worrying results from the latest GWCT/BTO survey and work to reduce losses during the shooting season.

 Hopefully, this summary gives a flavour of some of the issues being faced by Welsh waders and the research to which they are contributing.
-There are already 30 blogs in the WaderTales series, with one or two new blogs being produced each month.
-If you want to know how volcanoes affect breeding waders in Iceland, why Black-tailed Godwits wear colour-rings or if there are costs to carrying a geolocator have a look here.
+There are already over 80 blogs in the WaderTales series, with one or two new blogs being produced each month.
+If you want to know more about wader migration or moult, how volcanoes affect breeding waders in Iceland, why Black-tailed Godwits wear colour-rings or if there are costs to carrying a geolocator have a look here.